elozano2/TEST/README.md

 ### Computer Human Interaction HW1
 #### Eduardo Lozano
 ---
+<br/><br/>

 Introduction
 ===
-For the assignment, I decided to go ahead and try out the elevator
+For this assignment, I decided to go ahead and try out the elevator
 available at the Hyatt Place located on Mac Davis Lane.
 The assignment
 asked me to record the elevator in use, making sure to record
 how the elevator panel looked like and how the panel itslef functioned